PaloAltoNetworks/qwiklabs-cn-v2/README.md

-# CN-Series Next-Generation Firewall Deployment
+# Containerized Firewall Deployment

-This is a repository for YAMLs to deploy CN-Series Next-Generation firewall from Palo Alto Networks.
+This is a repository for YAMLs to deploy Containerized Firewall which is in Beta program from Palo Alto Networks.

 All the YAMLs required to deploy CN-Series on a given cloud platform are present under that cloud platform specific directory.
-Users can use these YAMLs as is to deploy CN-Series quickly after filling in just these fields from their setup:
+Users can use these YAMLs as is to deploy the Containerized Firewall quickly after filling in just these fields from their setup:
   ```
   In pan-cni.yaml, pan-cn-mgmt.yaml and pan-cn-ngfw.yaml:
       image: <your-private-registry-image-path>